Ebenezer Creek: Aftermath

 Davis's orders infuriated several of the Union men who witnessed the ensuing calamity, among them Major James A. Connolly and Chaplain John J. Hight.
 Connolly described the events in a letter to the Senate Military Commission, which found its way into the press.
-Secretary of War Edwin M. Stanton brought the incident up with Sherman and Davis during a visit to Savannah in January 1865.
+United States Secretary of War Edwin M. Stanton pressured General Sherman regarding the situation.
+Sherman could not allow what had happened at Ebenezer Creek to happen again and had to find a solution.
 Davis defended his actions as a matter of military necessity, with Sherman's full support.
+Sherman's solution came in the form of Special Field Order No. 15.

 In 2010, the Georgia Historical Society erected a historical marker titled "March to the Sea: Ebenezer Creek" near the site, recognizing the 1864 tragedy and its outcome.